voi-api/voi-api.github.io/maas-pro.md

 ------ | -------- | -------
 zoneId |  The id of the requested zone

 <aside class="warning">All behavior connected to the areas in a zone is enforced by the system.
-But for good user experience, we recommend explaining the areas and their implication for the user.</aside>
+But for good A user experience, we recommend explaining the areas and their implication TO the user.</aside>

 ### Response